Proud member of the National Crime Victim Bar Association

 In Georgia, the statute of limitations for filing a civil lawsuit related to sexual assault varies depending on the circumstances of the case.
 Under OCGA § 9-3-33, victims generally have two years from the date of the assault to file a personal injury claim.
 However, exceptions exist for minors or cases involving delayed discovery of injury, such as repressed memories or psychological trauma that surface later in life.
 In these situations, the statute of limitations may be extended to ensure victims have an opportunity to seek justice.

-How to Identify Liability in Sexual Assault Cases in Georgia
+How is Liability Determined in Sexual Assault Cases in Georgia?

 Identifying liability in sexual assault cases in Georgia requires a comprehensive investigation into the circumstances surrounding the incident.
 In addition to holding the perpetrator criminally responsible, victims may pursue civil claims against third parties whose negligence contributed to the assault.
 This can include employers, property owners, security companies, and rideshare services.